 What if you need more than $60,000 to pay your bills?
 What if the stock market has a major setback early in your retirement and your $1.5 million gets chopped down to $750,000 or less?

-You might roll your eyes now, but that’s exactly what happened to millions of people that retired or were planning to retire during the last two bear markets.
+You might roll your eyes now, but that’s exactly what happened to millions of people that retired or were planning to retire just before the last two bear markets.

 The bigger, more fundamental problem with the “number” approach is this: it makes no consideration of market valuations or expected returns.

-But today, using common valuation metrics like the cyclically-adjusted price/earnings ratio (“CAPE”), stocks are priced to deliver returns of less than 1% per year.
+But today, using common valuation metrics like the cyclically-adjusted price/earnings ratio (CAPE), stocks are priced to lose money over the next 5 to 10 years.
 That means that even a 4% withdrawal rate risks depleting your nest egg early in retirement.

 This is no way to plan for your golden years.
 It’s income that pays your bills, not a big ol’ fat nest egg full of assets.
 Focusing on an asset number rather than an income stream is like putting the cart before the horse.

-If this were a raging bull market, this would matter a lot less.
+If I was confident that this bull market still had several more good years to run, it wouldn’t make a difference.
 In that scenario you could reliably sell off assets along the way to meet your income needs.
 But in today’s market, that’s a risky proposition.

 I’m not willing to leave my retirement to the whims of chance.
 Are you?

 Step #1: Grab a piece of paper.
 Write down a yearly income number you think you can live on in retirement.
 Try to be honest and reasonable and let your current monthly expenses be your guide.